williamhaley/pi-backup/README.md

 	# Run cmd.exe as Administrator.
 	# This will run once an hour, every hour.
 	schtasks /create /tn "backup-agent" /SC Hourly /tr C:\cygwin\backup-agent\run-invisible.vbs

+You may also need to run this in Cygwin.

+	# 777 is rather liberal, but whatever.
+	chmod 777 run-invisible.vbs

+And add your Cygwin bin path to PATH in Windows.

+	...;C:\cygwin\bin

 #### Linux Installation